It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 What are the different types of life insurance policies available?

-There are generally two types of life insurance that a breast cancer patient can get: term life insurance and permanent life insurance.
+There are generally two types of life insurance that a cancer patient can get: term life insurance and permanent life insurance like whole life insurance.

 Term life insurance is coverage for a specific period of time, usually 10-30 years.
 It is generally less expensive than permanent life insurance, but the coverage ends at the end of the term.

-Permanent life insurance, such as whole life and universal life, provides coverage for the entire life of the policyholder and usually has a savings component.
+Permanent life insurance, such as whole life insurance and universal life insurance, provides coverage for the entire life of the policyholder and usually has a savings component.
 This type of insurance is generally more expensive than term life insurance, but it can also accumulate cash value over time.

 It's important to note that breast cancer patients may pay higher premiums and have more difficulty getting coverage, depending on the severity and stage of your cancer.
 They should consult with a licensed insurance agent who specializes in life insurance for people with pre-existing medical conditions.
 Each type offers its advantages, so it's best to select one based on individual needs and personal finances.